openshift/enhancements/enhancements/api-review/custom-tags-aws.md

   tag on the resource was created using Infrastructure CR or external tool.
 Identifying the creator tool was done to restrict user from editing the same user-tag kv pair using multiple tools.
   This inherently poses many scenarios of conflict which will result in user-defined tag kv pair being inconsistent across cluster when applied using Infrastructure CR.
 Hence, user will be confused which tool to be used to update tag.

 6) User applies user-defined tag using `.spec.platformSpec.aws.resourceTags`.
-Later, user modifies the user-defined for AWS resource using external tool.
+Later, user modifies the user-defined tag for AWS resource using external tool.
-   In this case, the desired value is not set for AWS resource by the owning operator.
-The desired value is set when there is a new update in `.spec.platformSpec.aws.resourceTags` list.
+   In this case, the desired value is not set immediately for AWS resource by the owning operator.
+There is eventual consistency maintained by the owning operator.
+   The time taken to reconcile the modified user-defined tag on AWS resource to desired value vary across owning operators.

 The Infrastructure resource example to use spec for api changes